Data Centers in San Luis Potosí

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in San Luis Potosí are strategically located near the city's major industrial parks, which are central to Mexico's automotive and manufacturing industries.
-This proximity provides low-latency connectivity essential for smart factory operations, logistics, and supply chain management.
+Proximity To Key Business Districts Data centers in San Luis Potosí are strategically located to serve the numerous industrial parks that are home to automotive, aerospace, and logistics companies.
+This proximity ensures low-latency connectivity essential for industrial IoT, factory automation, and real-time supply chain management.

 Natural Disaster Risk

-San Luis Potosí has a moderate overall disaster risk profile, with a composite score of 4.9 out of 10, as of September 2025.
-The risk assessment reflects a much lower exposure than Mexico's coastal regions, making it a viable location for disaster recovery sites.
+San Luis Potosí has a medium overall disaster risk profile, with an INFORM Risk score of 4.9 out of 10, as of September 2025.
+The primary natural hazards are geological and meteorological.